Aberdour History, Family Crest & Coats of Arms

 More information is included under the topic Early Aberdour Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aberdour family to the New World and Oceana
+Migration of the Aberdour family

 Thousands of Scots left their home country to travel to Ireland or Australia, or to cross the Atlantic for the North American colonies.
 The difficult crossing was an enormous hurdle, but those who survived found freedom and opportunity in ample measure.
 Some Scots even fought for their freedom in the American War of Independence.
 This century, their ancestors have become aware of the illustrious history of the Scots in North America and at home through Clan societies and other organizations.
 Passenger and immigration lists show many early and influential immigrants bearing the name Aberdour: Charles Abirder settled in Georgia between 1790 and 1810.